+2022-2026 Fairbanks North Star Borough

+Comprehensive Economic Development Strategy (CEDS)

+Research & Innovation Summary - DRAFT

-Harring Contraction of the second sec 2022-2026 Fairbanks North Comprehensive Economic Develop Station States Re esearch & Innovation S ummary - DF RAFT Incl udes: Strengths, Weaknesses, Opportunities, Threats Targets Goals Strategies & Actions Relev vant Plans Strength S Internal attributes that contribute to success Weaknesses Internal barrie ers to success Department of Defense has robust and growing research efforts in Interior Alaska FNSB has a skilled workforce and educated population Department of Energy recently reopened its UAF Arctic Energy Office National Renewable Energy Laboratory (NREL) joined forces with Cold Climate Housing Research Center with focus on energy systems UAF Center for Innovation, Commercialization, and Entrepreneurship launched its Innovation Accelerator The research sector creates jobs for Interior residents and offers solutions to challenges experienced in Interior Alaska communities to ate sector or ka communities ng power in costs and lower Opportunities External forces that contribute to success Threats External forces that could be barriers success could be barriers to Current and potential federal funding opportunities for new infrastructure through the American Rescue Plan, Infrastructure Investment and Jobs Act, and more National Science Foundation Established Program to Stimulate Competitive Research (EPSCoR) funds extensive Alaska research efforts and infrastructure improvements Autonomous systems and remote sensing technologies have the potential to lower costs and increase safety, with diverse applications throughout Alaska There are many funding opportunities available for research areas relevant to UAF, including ocean research 2026 Targets (5% growth from 2019) \$49 M Private Sector Business Research - Business research and development expenditures\$49 M(80% privately funded by companies, 8% federal, 10% other); Helps identify private sector\$51.4 Minvestment since it excludes universities and federally funded research centers \$51.4 M \$110.9 M (FY20) S116.5 M \$116.5 M 49 (FY20) Ph.D.s - Annual number of UAF students receiving Ph.D.s; in (FY20) for achieving Tier 1 Research University status (required by a factor of two to four) 100
+- Department of Defense has robust and growing research efforts in Interior Alaska - FNSB has a skilled workforce and educated population - Department of Energy recently reopened its UAF Arctic Energy Office - National Renewable Energy Laboratory (NREL) joined forces with Cold Climate Housing Research Center with focus on energy systems - UAF Center for Innovation, Commercialization, and Entrepreneurship launched its Innovation Accelerator - The research sector creates jobs for Interior residents and offers solutions to challenges experienced in Interior Alaska communities

+- University/academic research at UAF does not always successfully transfer to implementation by the private sector or practical use in Interior Alaska communities - Limitations of data processing power in Fairbanks, including higher costs and lower speeds due to data bottlenecks between Alaska and the Lower 48

+- Current and potential federal funding opportunities for new infrastructure through the American Rescue Plan, Infrastructure Investment and Jobs Act, and more - National Science Foundation Established Program to Stimulate Competitive Research (EPSCoR) funds extensive Alaska research efforts and infrastructure improvements - Autonomous systems and remote sensing technologies have the potential to lower costs and increase safety, with diverse applications throughout Alaska - There are many funding opportunities available for research areas relevant to UAF, including ocean research

+State budget challenges and uncertainty with direct negative impacts to UAF

+Where We Are What measurements can we use to track progress?
+Where do we want to be in 5 years?
+2026 Targets (5% growth from 2019) \$49 M Private Sector Business Research - Business research and development expenditures (80% privately funded by companies, 8% federal, 10% other); Helps identify private sector investment since it excludes universities and federally funded research centers \$51.4 M \$110.9 M (FY20) UAF Research - Research-related expenditures from external research funding, including federal grants, state pass throughs, and state research grants; up 14% from FY2015 (\$97.5 M) \$116.5 M 49 (FY20) Ph.D.s - Annual number of UAF students receiving Ph.D.s; increasing this number will be key (FY20) for achieving Tier 1 Research University status (requires increasing the annual # of PhDs by a factor of two to four) 100